FakeItEasy/FakeItEasy/how_to_build.md

 FakeItEasy can be built and tested on Windows and Linux operating systems and probably on Mac (but we've not tried it), with few differences between the two.

-The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) builds FakeItEasy for .NET Framework 4.6.2 (only on Windows),
+The default [build profile](#building-only-a-subset-of-the-supported-target-frameworks) builds FakeItEasy for .NET 8.0,
+.NET 6.0,
+.NET Standard 2.1,
 .NET Standard 2.0,
+and .NET Framework 4.6.2 (only on Windows) and runs the tests on
-.NET Standard 2.1,
+.NET 8.0,
 .NET 6.0,
-and .NET 8.0,
+.NET Core 3.1,
-and runs the tests on
-.NET Framework 4.6.2 (only on Windows),
 .NET Core 2.1,
-.NET Core 3.1,
-.NET 6.0,
-and .NET 8.0.
+and .NET Framework 4.6.2 (only on Windows).

 Ensure that the following are installed:

-1. The .NET Core 2.1 and 3.1 runtimes
+1. An up-to-date version of the .NET 8.0 SDK (currently this means 8.0.204 or later)
 2. The .NET 6.0 runtime
+3. The .NET Core 2.1 and 3.1 runtimes

-3. The .NET Framework 4.6.2 or higher (only on Windows)
+4. The .NET Framework 4.6.2 or higher (only on Windows)

-4. An up-to-date version of the .NET 8.0 SDK (currently this means 8.0.204 or later)

 You might not need everything to run a [partial build](#building-only-a-subset-of-the-supported-target-frameworks).